 As I was going through the document, it struck me how this multi-tier mapping system from the patent applications might work well with the structure of an index described in a white paper from a company that Google acquired in 2003 – Applied Semantics.
 Here’s a snippet from Ontology Usage and Applications, which provides some details on the “Conceptual Information Retrieval and Communication Architecture” (C.I.R.C.A.) technology developed by the Applied Semantics team:

 The Tokenizer is responsible for splitting raw data into individual tokens, and for recognizing and marking sentences.
 This includes handling specific formatting information represented in the input documents (for instance, as might appear in HTML tags), as well as identifying specific types of tokens, such as numbers, punctuation, and words.

-That’s just one of a number of stages in the mapping of information found on pages via the Applied Semantics method.
+That’s just one of many stages in the mapping of information found on pages via the Applied Semantics method.
 There are a few other steps, and if you haven’t read that document carefully before, it might provide some interesting insights into how the Applied Semantics team attempted to try to understand the semantics behind pages.